ian-derrington/general/gpt_info_and_links.md

 ## Tokenization
 - [Tiktoken](https://github.com/openai/tiktoken) uses BPE and is theoretically used in GPT models.
+- [Token Monster](https://github.com/alasdairforsythe/tokenmonster) Uses 35% fewer tokens and uses a top-down approach, instead of a bottom-up constructive approach.
+Likely of high value.

 ### Variations

 - [Hyena Architecture](https://arxiv.org/pdf/2302.10866.pdf) Uses inspiration from FFT to create a drop in replacement for Transformer models.